FreshKernel/ktor-server-firebase-app-check/README.md

 Here's how to use the library:

-* First make sure to use the desire secure strategy in the plugin configuration when you install it, if you want to secure the whole api and the app, or just a specific routes by surround them with `protectedRouteWithAppCheck {  }`
+* First make sure to use the desired secure strategy in the plugin configuration when you install it, if you want to secure the whole api and the app, or just specific routes by surrounding them with `protectedRouteWithAppCheck {  }`

 * Secure your routes (optional) if you are